mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 }
 ```

--  Register the `PageLinkTagHelper` tag helper in the `SportsStore/Views` folder.
+-  Register the `PageLinkTagHelper` tag helper in the `ViewImports.cshtml` File in the SportsStore/Views Folder

 ```
 ...